aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 *Note: In the Makefile, the command under target must start with a Tab (ASCII code 0x09), not a space.*

 The above steps are only used to compile the SDK library.
 After the SDK library compilation completes, the compiled library needs to be integrated into the module development environment.
-See the [Header Files and Libraries](###Header Files and Libraries) chapter for details.
+See the [Header Files and Libraries](#Header-Files-and-Libraries) chapter for details.

-###### The module development environment is compiled with non-GNU make
+###### The Module Development Environment is Compiled with Non-GNU Make
 Since BoAT IoT Framework SDK uses GNU make as the compilation project, if the module development environment uses non-GNU Make compilation projects (such as Ninja, ant, etc.), or uses the automatic generation tools of the compilation project (such as automake, CMake), it cannot Compile the SDK directly in the module development environment.

-To compile the SDK in such a module development environment, you need to release the gcc and binutils compilation tools in the module development environment, and configure the environment variables described in the chapter [Independent cross-compilation environment](#####Independent cross-compilation environment) so that they can be called in the system, which is equivalent to independent cross-compilation Environment, and then compile the SDK.
+To compile the SDK in such a module development environment, you need to release the gcc and binutils compilation tools in the module development environment, and configure the environment variables described in the chapter [Independent cross-compilation environment](#Independent-Cross-Compilation-Environment) so that they can be called in the system, which is equivalent to independent cross-compilation Environment, and then compile the SDK.

-#### Use Windows as the compilation environment
+#### Use Windows as The Compilation Environment
 Under Windows, the SDK does not support compilation in environments other than Cygwin.
 If the cross compiler with Windows as the build environment can only be run outside Cygwin, the compilation environment and compilation configuration files should be adjusted.
 When cross-compiling outside of Cygwin, you still need to install Cygwin and adjust the Makefile.